* The 2016 price includes round-trip transfer to Talkeetna, two nights lodging in Talkeetna, and NPS Park Entrance Fee.

 Evening discussions take place throughout the seminar and cover a variety of mountaineering topics such as: mountain medicine and wellness, weather, route finding and navigation, route planning, self care and the art of climbing efficiently.

-DAY 10: Our last morning on the glacier is comprised of packing camp and moving back to the flight staging area.
+Our last morning on the glacier is comprised of packing camp and moving back to the flight staging area.
 We fly from the Pika Glacier to Talkeetna for a celebratory dinner.
-Participants need overnight accommodations in Talkeetna.
+Overnight at the Talkeetna Motel.

 Alaska Mountaineering Seminar - Alpine Equipment List

 The following is a list of required equipment.
 We may encounter a variety of weather conditions throughout our climb, including rain, wind, snow, sleet and extreme heat.
 Skimping on equipment can jeopardize your safety and success, so we want you to think carefully about any changes or substitutions you are considering.
 If you have questions regarding the equipment needed for your upcoming climb, give us a call and speak directly to one of our experienced guides.